Can Costco Travel Really Save You on Your Next Disney Trip?

 Disney's Generous Cancellation Policy

-Full refund if you cancel more than 30 days out (including your $200 deposit)
+• Full refund if you cancel more than 30 days out (including your $200 deposit)

-Full refund minus the $200 deposit if you cancel 2-29 days before your trip
+• Full refund minus the $200 deposit if you cancel 2-29 days before your trip

-No refund if you cancel within 24 hours of check-in
+• No refund if you cancel within 24 hours of check-in

-Costco's Stricter Terms
+Costco's Stricter Policy

-50-60% of your trip cost is non-refundable in many cases
+• 50-60% of your trip cost is non-refundable in many cases.

-Penalties increase to 70% non-refundable one week before your trip
+• Penalties increase to 70% non-refundable one week before your trip.

-Remember, you've already paid for those tickets in full, so that money's essentially gone once you book
+• Remember, you've already paid for those tickets in full, so that money's essentially gone once you book!

-Can't Apply New Disney Discounts
+No New Disney Discounts

-The Executive Membership Math
+The Executive Membership Hack

 A basic Costco membership costs $65 per year, while an Executive membership is $130.
 The Executive upgrade gets you 2% cash back on most Costco and Costco Travel purchases (capped at $1,250 per year).